What is a pharmacy benefit manager (PBM)?

 Rightway is the only PBM with pharmacy navigation delivered by licensed pharmacists and pharmacy technicians.
 Our team guides members to high-value medications and provides real-time support through our trusted app.

 We operate with complete alignment—no supply chain ownership, hidden incentives, spread pricing, or rebate games.
-Instead, we deliver fully aligned pricing, 100% transparency, and a total spend guarantee.
+Instead, we deliver fully aligned pricing, 100% transparency and a total spend guarantee.
+What is spread pricing in pharmacy benefit management?

 SHARE